Higher-Order Behavioural Conformances via Fibrations: Abstract Higher-Order Specifications

 Informally, $\Sigma$ and $B$ specify the syntax and the behaviour type of a higher-order language.
 The initial $\Sigma$-algebra $\Lambda$ is the object of program terms.
 The rule morphism $\rho$ describes the set of operational rules of the language and encodes them into a function.
 For each operation symbol $\f$ in the signature of the language, $\rho$ specifies the behaviour of a program $\f(t_1,\ldots,t_n)$ in terms of the unravelled (infinite-depth) behaviours of its subprograms $t_1,\ldots,t_n$, which are elements of the cofree coalgebra $B^\infty(\Lambda,\Lambda)$.
 A model of an AHOS is a transition system on the object $\Lambda$ of program terms that `runs' programs according to the operational rules specified by the map $\rho$.

 \begin{rem} The rule morphism $\rho$ of an AHOS typically extends to a dinatural transformation

-Dinaturality amounts to the requirement that the operational rules encoded by $\rho$ are parametrically polymorphic, i.e.~do not inspect the structure of their arguments.
-For instance, this is the case for the rules of \pSKI and \pBCK.
+Dinaturality means that the operational rules encoded by $\rho$ are parametrically polymorphic, i.e.~they do not inspect the structure of their arguments.
+For instance, this is the case for the rules of \SKI, \pSKI, and \pBCK.
 In our congruence results for behavioural conformances (\Cref{sec:congruence-ahos}), parametric polymorphism is not expressed via dinaturality, but in terms of a lifting property of $\rho$. \end{rem}

 AHOS generally allow to specify the behaviour of a program $\f(t_1,\ldots,t_n)$ in terms of the infinite-depth behaviours of its subprograms $t_i$.
 In applications, it is typically sufficient to restrict to behaviours of some finite depth.
 For instance, in \pSKI and \pBCK, the operational rule for an application $t\, s$ (\Cref{fig:skirules-untyped1}) requires inspecting the depth-$2$ behaviour of $t$, and the rules for all remaining operations inspect at most the depth-$1$ behaviour of the operands.
 This is captured by the notion of \emph{depth-$n$ AHOS} defined below.
 We first introduce some required notation.